who i help

 As a psychologist, my goal is to provide you with high quality, evidence-based treatment in an environment that is safe, free from judgment, and respectful of diversity and inclusion.
 My practice is rooted in cognitive-behavioral therapies, and incorporates elements of mindfulness, acceptance, and compassion.
 I work collaboratively with my clients to tailor each therapy to their specific needs, goals, and strengths.
 I offer individual psychotherapy, reproductive and infertility counseling for women and couples, fertility support groups, teletherapy, and lactation education classes for expectant parents.

 I have over fifteen years of professional experience working with women in a therapeutic capacity.
 I am passionate about helping women recognize their strengths, build self-confidence, and seize the life they want to live.
 My interest in women's wellness began as an undergraduate at Vassar College where I worked with survivors of sexual assault and intimate partner violence.
 After graduation, I continued this work in New York City and started my career at a local non-profit, advocating for older, economically disenfranchised women.
 I went on to earn my masters and doctoral degrees in clinical psychology from Yeshiva University, concentrating in cognitive-behavioral therapy (CBT) and geropsychology.
 I completed my pre- and post-doctoral clinical training with VA hospitals in Manhattan, Los Angeles, and San Francisco, specializing in evidence-based psychotherapy for women and LGBTQ populations.
-In addition, I have extensive post-graduate education and training in reproductive and maternal mental health, infertility counseling, and LGBTQ family building.
+In addition, I have extensive post-graduate education and training in maternal mental health, perinatal loss, reproductive and infertility counseling, and LGBTQ family building.
 I am also a certificated lactation educator counselor.
 You can learn more about my education and training by clicking below.